Wisbech: Early Modern

 Edward IV visited Wisbech in 1469.

-The Charter of Edward VI, 1 June 1549, raised the town to a corporation.
-In the same year Wm.
-Bellman gave a plot of land for the Wisbech Grammar School school-house.
+In 1549, Wisbech was incorporated as a borough under a charter from Edward VI.
+In the same year, William Bellman gave a plot of land for the Wisbech Grammar School schoolhouse.

 In 1333–4 the kiln in the town was producing 120,000 bricks.
 There were several fisheries belonging to the manor of Wisbech and in the 1350s the reeves of Walton and Leverington each sent a porpoise to Wisbech Castle, and the reeve of Terrington a swordfish.

 During the reigns of Elizabeth I, James I, and Charles I, there was a state ecclesiastical prison in Wisbech for Catholics, many of whom died there owing to the insanitary conditions.

 A dispute arising amongst the Catholic prisoners was widely known as the Wisbech Stirs.

 In 1588 it is claimed that Robert Catesby and Francis Tresham were committed to Wisbeach Castle on the approach of the Spanish Armada.
 Among those held there was John Feckenham, the last Abbot of Westminster.
 The palace was demolished and replaced with John Thurloe's mansion in the mid-17th century, and Thurloe's mansion demolished in 1816 by Joseph Medworth, who also developed The Circus comprising The Crescent, Union Place and Ely Place with Museum Square and Castle Square familiar as the settings in numerous costume dramas.

 In 1620 former Wisbech residents William White and Dorothea Bradford (née May) sailed on the Mayflower to the New World with her husband William Bradford later to be Governor Bradford.

 English Civil War and Commonwealth

 Across the Eastern Counties, Oliver Cromwell's powerful Eastern Association was eventually dominant.
 However, to begin with, there had been an element of Royalist sympathy within Wisbech.
 Bishop Matthew Wren was a staunch supporter of Charles I but even in 1640 was unpopular in Wisbech, after discovering his absence from a 'Commission of Sewers' meeting at the Castle, a crowd of soldiers plundered shops of some of his supporters.
 The town was near the frontier of the Parliamentary and Royalist forces in 1643.
 The Castle and town were put into a state of readiness and reinforced.
 A troop of horse was raised.
 Locally based troops took part in the Siege of Crowland in 1642.
 The town controlled the route from Lincolnshire to Norfolk particularly during the Siege of King's Lynn in 1643 as it prevented reinforcements by land of the Royalists holding the Norfolk port.

 A town library was founded c.
 1653.

-In 1656 the bishop's palace was replaced by Thurloe's mansion however after the Restoration the property reverted to the See of the bishop of Ely.
+In 1656 the bishop's palace was replaced by Thurloe's mansion however after the Restoration the property reverted to the Bishops of Ely.